OS X: Updating OS X and Mac App Store apps

 Reference releases; update vs. upgrade

-Mac OS X v10.1, 10.2, 10.3, 10.4, 10.5, 10.6 and OS X Lion themselves are not free updates, they are reference releases, also called upgrades.
-The OS X Lion reference release can be purchased in Mac OS X Snow Leopard via the Mac App Store.
+Mac OS X v10.1, 10.2, 10.3, 10.4, 10.5, 10.6 and OS X Lion and Mountain Lion are not free updates, they are reference releases, also called upgrades.
+Reference releases can be obtained from the Mac App Store.
 See also Update, upgrade--what's the difference?